 If you don’t have any experience with rehab programs or anyone who has entered rehab, you may have a few preconceived notions of what it is like.
 You might think that rehab is a luxury vacation, with catered meals and a beautiful suite to yourself.
 You may fear that rehab is a jail center where you’re treated like an inmate.
 Alternatively, you may believe that the simple act of attending rehab will be the cure-all for your condition and that, once your stay is over, you’ll never have any temptation or desire for a substance again.

 The truth is that rehab is an umbrella term used to describe a number of environments where the focus is on your health.
 In the case of drug and alcohol rehabs or addiction treatment centers, the goal is to get you healthily detoxed from the substance and get you in the practice of living without the substance in your body.
-This may involve therapy, medical treatment, or medication, and typically involves staying at the treatment facility for an extended period of time.
+This may include therapy, medical treatment, or medication, and typically involves staying at the treatment facility for an extended period of time.

 There are a variety of rehab types, with some focused on outpatient treatment, while others are completely residential, and others are a combination.
-The best option for you or your loved one will depend on a number of factors, including the severity of drug or alcohol addiction, the presence and severity of a mental health disorder, and a variety of lifestyle factors that will best illuminate your options.
+The best option for you or your loved one will depend on a number of factors, including the severity of drug or alcohol addiction, the presence and severity of a mental health disorder, and a variety of lifestyle factors that will illuminate your options.

 Residential treatments are usually offered in 30, 60, or 90-day treatment plans.
 90-day programs have been proven to be the most effective length of treatment, as they give patients a longer window of time to acclimate to a sober life.
 30-day programs are too short and often end at a point where the recovery process is finally starting to take place.